Bikeman868/Urchin/Urchin.Server.Owin/readme.md

 > If you have problems running the UI under IIS make sure that the Dart packages folder is accessible
 > to the IIS worker process.
 The Dart `pub` tool will create symbolic links in your solution
 > folder that point to your roaming user profile, and by default IIS does not have access to this.

+> If you want to set breakpoints and step through Dart code, then you wil need to install the
+> Dartium browser.
+This is a version of Chrome with the Dart VM built into it.
+It cab run Dart
+> code natively without compillation to JavaScript.
+When running the solution in Dartium, you can
+> configure the server to serve .dart files to the browser by editing config.txt and changing the
+> setting for `/urchin/server/ui/physicalPath` from `~/ui/build/web` to `~/ui/web`.

 ### Production environment